National Citizen Party: Stance on LGBTQ

 There was backlash to the party including Muntasir Rahman, an openly gay LGBTQ rights advocate, in its central committee.
 The party did not make an official statement, but Hasnat Abdullah, chief organizer for the Southern Region, made a post on Facebook highlighting his own religious identity and, without directly addressing Rahman's inclusion, called it an "unintentional mistake".
 Later, Rahman was excluded from its 217-member convening committee following the objections from Abdullah and Sarjis Alam.
-According to India Today, the concern over the inclusion of Muntasir was predominately driven by conservatives, with his removal "disappoint[ing] liberal supporters" of the NCP.

 Facebook posts on army chief meeting

 In March 2025, internal tensions emerged within the NCP after senior leaders made conflicting statements regarding a meeting with the Chief of Army Staff Waker-uz-Zaman held on 11 March.
 NCP Chief Organizer (South) Hasnat Abdullah alleged that military officials proposed reinstating a "refined" version of the Awami League, which he said is "entirely India's plan", sparking demonstrations and political debate.
 Chief Coordinator Nasiruddin Patwary labeled Hasnat's remarks as unethical and inappropriate for social media, emphasizing that political matters should not be disclosed publicly without party consultation.
 Sarjis Alam confirmed the meeting and expressed concern over the impact of disclosing sensitive discussions, cautioning that such disclosures could undermine future dialogues.
 The Army Headquarters later issued a statement dismissing Hasnat's claims as "a complete political stunt" and described his statements as "laughable and immature."